Miserlou/Zappa/docs/domain_with_free_ssl_dns.md

 It's very important that you keep that key safe!

+_Note that this is a 2048b key.
+It's generally preferred to use a stronger 4096b key, but at time of writing, AWS did not support keys that large.
+Use larger keys at your own risk.
+If you get it working with a 4096b key, please file an issue so that we can update this documentation._

 ### Step 3: Certification

 Finally, configure your `zappa_settings.json` to use this domain and key: